KeatingLab/relE_binder_design/README.md

 ### `scoreBinder`

 Scores one, or many, binding structures relative to a target protein.
-The score is computed per interface contact and is equal to the log of the probability of the binder residue, given the target residue.:q
+The score is computed per interface contact and is equal to the log of the probability of the binder residue, given the target residue.